-You cannot control all these factors, but you can take steps to help your business appear in the Google Map Pack.
-Here are some easy ways to set your business apart while providing Google with correct, accurate information.
+While you cannot control all these factors, you can take specific steps to improve your business’s chances of appearing in the Google Map Pack.
+Here are some easy and effective ways to optimize your online presence and provide Google with accurate information:

 Claim Your Profile

 First, you need to claim your business profile.
 It’s free to do.
 Go to Google My Business and enter your business name.
 Then click on ‘Create A Business With This Name’ and complete the registration process or click on the drop-down if your business name appears to claim your business or request access.